Back to Case Studies

 • Production deployment, monitoring, and Stripe webhook testing

 We launched on a Friday.
-Marco sent the link to 30 hotel owners he knew personally.
+The founder sent the link to 30 hotel owners from their personal network.

 The Results